-Headwater feature vegetation evaluates the type of vegetation that is found within the drainage feature.
-The type of vegetated within the channel influences the aquatic and terrestrial ecosystem values that the feature provides.
-For some types of headwater features the vegetation within the feature plays a very important role in flow and sediment movement and provides wildlife habitat.
-The following classifications are evaluated no vegetation, lawn, wetland, meadow, scrubland and forest.
+Headwater feature vegetation is classified into the following types: no vegetation, lawn, wetland, meadow, scrubland and forest.
+The type of vegetation within the channel influences the aquatic and terrestrial ecosystem values that the feature provides.
+For some types of headwater features, the vegetation within the feature plays a very important role in flow and sediment movement and provides wildlife habitat.
 Figure 70 depicts the dominant vegetation observed at the sampled headwater sites in the Eagle Lake catchment.

 3.4.6 Headwater Feature Riparian Vegetation

 Headwater riparian vegetation evaluates the type of vegetation that is found along the adjacent lands of a headwater drainage feature.
 The type of vegetation within the riparian corridor influences the aquatic and terrestrial ecosystem values that the feature provides to the watershed.
 Figure 71 depicts the type of riparian vegetation observed at the sampled headwater sites in the Eagle Lake catchment.
 The majority of the headwater drainage features are classified as having natural riparian vegetation with only one feature having altered vegetation.